saltstack/salt/doc/topics/installation/windows.rst

                            file in the same path as the installer of the full path to a custom config file.
-If ``/master`` and/or ``/minion-name`` is passed, those values will be used to update the new custom config.j ``/S``                     Runs the installation silently.
-Uses the above settings or the defaults ``/?``                     Displays command line help
+If ``/master`` and/or ``/minion-name`` is passed, those values will be used to update the new custom config.
+``/S``                     Runs the installation silently.
+Uses the above
+                           settings or the defaults.
+``/?``                     Displays command line help.
 =========================  =====================================================

 .. note::